Some people love grocery shopping. Some people don’t.

 - When paying, check the register and the receipt because sometimes prices get rung up wrongly.
 Once my green peppers were wrongly tagged as another expensive vegetable.
 Thank goodness I found out at the register, because if not I would have paid RM35 for nothing.

 - Check the bargain bins.
 I’ve scored a lot of still-good produce items from here.
 Soft bananas make really good banana cakes!
-Just don’t get fresh meat.
+Don’t get reduced-price fresh meat though.
 Any meat I found at the bargain bin always turn out to be bad.

 What to do after you get home.